nontan-rh/proction/docs/introduction.md

 ### Allocation

 First, look at allocations.
-In Answer X, allocations happen inside `add` and `mul`, and buffers are returned from those functions.
+In Answer X, buffer allocations happen inside `add` and `mul`, and they are returned from those functions.
 The number of allocations is 5, which equals the number of invocations of `add` and `mul`.

-In contrast, in Answer Y, allocations are done in the caller `innerProduct` and the buffers are passed to the functions.
+In contrast, in Answer Y, buffer allocations are done in the caller `innerProduct` and the buffers are passed to the functions.
 The number of allocations is 3, which is fewer than in Answer X.

-We can introduce an object pool into Answer Y to reduce allocations further.
-Let's call this "Answer Y'".
+To reduce allocations further, we can introduce an object pool into Answer Y. Let's call this "Answer Y'".
 In Answer Y', no allocations are performed after the second invocation of `innerProduct`.
+Therefore, the number of allocations is virtually 0 if the function is called many times.

 ```ts
 // Answer Y'